 8. What is the Belt and Road Initiative?

-The Belt and Road Initiative is a massive infrastructure project by China that aims to revive the ancient Silk Road routes, connecting China with Asia, Europe, and Africa.
+Let's talk about the Belt and Road Initiative is a massive infrastructure project by China that aims to revive the ancient Silk Road routes, connecting China with Asia, Europe, and Africa.

 9. How did the Silk Road influence cultural exchange?